-- " deliver a minimum of 60 percent of all dwellings across the UDA available for purchase at or below the median house price for Gladstone - " deliver a minimum of 50 percent of all dwellings available to purchase or rent to low to moderate income households for Gladstone - " deliver 10% of all dwellings as accessible housing to meet the changing needs of people and households over time - " contribute to housing choice by providing a range of housing types - " deliver housing which integrates into existing residential areas.
+- " deliver a minimum of 60 percent of all dwellings across the UDA available for purchase at or below the median house price for Gladstone - " deliver a minimum of 50 percent of all - Including ULDA guideline no. o1 Residential 30, Affordable housing strategy and the Accessible housing and Sustainability guidelines.

+- dwellings available to purchase or rent to low to moderate income households for Gladstone - " contribute to housing choice by providing a range of housing types - " deliver housing which integrates into existing residential areas.